elybrand/elybrand.github.io/index.md

 For anyone who is interested, a copy of my [CV]({{ "/assets/files/cv_temp.pdf" | absolute_url }}) can be found here.

 ### Research Interests
-My research interests lay primarily in random matrix theory, signal processing, and high diminsional statistics.
+My research interests lay primarily in random matrix theory and signal processing.
 In the non-asymptotic case, I'm interested in random matrix ensembles as seen in the compressed sensing literature as well as non-linear random measurement operators which appear in the phase retrieval setting.
 I am also interested in the asymptotic case, where one uses tools from free probability and